prometheus-operator/prometheus-operator/Documentation/api.md

 ## AlertmanagerConfigSpec

 AlertmanagerConfigSpec is a specification of the desired behavior of the Alertmanager configuration.
-By definition, the Alertmanager configuration only applies to alerts that
+By definition, the Alertmanager configuration only applies to alerts for which the `namespace` label is equal to the namespace of the AlertmanagerConfig resource.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |